-Keep your pet safe by pet proofing your apartment.
+Pet-proofing your apartment can help keep your pet safer and happier.
 Hide electrical cords and provide safe play and scratching areas for your pet to prevent expensive damage that will make your landlord cringe (and result in the loss of your security deposit).
-Dogs who spend most of the day alone often benefit from crate training, safe in their own space and confident of your return.
+Dogs who spend most of the day alone often benefit from crate training, safe in their own space, and confident of your return.

-Establish a regular schedule for cleaning and clean up all messes quickly.
+Establishing a regular schedule for cleaning and cleaning up all messes quickly will help keep your apartment tidy and fresh smelling.
 Keep cat litter boxes clean and dispose of waste conscientiously.
-Your neighbors may be sensitive to litter boxes that aren’t changed daily.
-Vacuum often so that cat and dog hair can’t drift into common areas and irritate allergy sufferers, and prevent your neighbors from stepping into a messy situation by cleaning up after your dog.
+Your neighbors may be sensitive to litter boxes that aren’t changed frquently.
+Vacuum often so that cat and dog hair can’t drift into common areas and irritate allergy sufferers and prevent your neighbors from stepping into a messy situation by cleaning up after your dog.

 Apartment dogs need plenty of exercise, so take advantage of your community’s trails and get your pup out regularly.
 Your apartment community dog park is a great place to get to know neighbors with dogs your pet can play with – set up a “puppy play date” to keep your dog happy.
 If you work during the day and leave your pet alone for long periods, consider hiring a dog walker to break up the monotony and prevent bad habits.